Olvídame y Pega la Vuelta

 "Olvídame y Pega la Vuelta" (Forget me and turn around) is a song written and recorded by Argentine sibling duo Pimpinela from their 1982 self-titled album.
 Pimpinela recorded an English-language version of the song titled "Get Out of My Life, Now!" as well an Italian version titled "Te puoi scordare per sempre di me" (You can forget about me forever) and in Portuguese titled "Siga seu rumo" (Follow your way).
 In 2005, a reggaeton remix was made for the song.
 Digital media About en Español included it in the list of the best "heartbreak songs."

+The song was covered in 2002 by Serbian singer Jelena Jevremović with the title "Ljubav po sebi je greh".

 Jennifer Lopez and Marc Anthony version

 In 2016, American singers Jennifer Lopez and Marc Anthony recorded a version of the song.
 It was released digitally on November 18, 2016 by Nuyorican Productions and Sony Music Latin as a promotional single for her upcoming second Spanish studio album This song is Lopez and Anthony's fourth duet together since "No Me Ames" in 1999, "Escapémonos" in 2004, and "Por Arriesgarnos" in 2007.

 A salsa/tropical remix was also recorded by the duo and was released on November 28, 2016.
 In September 2017, the song was nominated in the Favorite Tropical Song category of Latin American Music Awards.